gyalla/AWS_GPS/README.md

+# AWSome GPS
-# Amazon Web Services - Global Positioning Systems (AWS-GPS)
+## Amazon Web Services - Global Positioning System

-AWS-GPS is a simple geolocation tool for Amazon Web Services.
+AWSome_GPS is a simple geolocation tool for Amazon Web Services.
 By measuring ping times to different AWS servers, this software is able to approximate the location of a host to the nearest server.
 One server acts as a the central point of communication, which the client interacts with directly; the other servers are 'pingers' that only communicate with the central server.
 Once the client gives the central serve a hostname through the web interface, the central server tells the pingers to ping